-Table 3 showed that about 14.2% of the respondents did not use mosquito nets, while 85.8% of the respondents used mosquito nets to protect themselves from the bite of mosquitoes.
+Table 3 showed that about 14.2% of the respondents did not use mosquito nets, while (85.8%) of the respondents used mosquito nets to protect themselves from the bite of mosquitoes.
 About 87.7% of the respondents do not use body oil like buzz off to prevent mosquito bites.
-Out of 422 respondents, 291 (69.0%) did not report malaria-associated problems to local health workers.
-In the study area, about 390 (92.4%) of respondents lived near mosquito breeding sites.
-Regarding housing conditions, 34.8% of them lived in houses that had thatched roofs, 57.3% lived in houses that had corrugated iron sheets, and 7.8% lived in houses that had concrete roofs.
-Regarding wall opening, 87.7% of them lived in houses with openings on the walls due to the high temperature of the area which may enhance mosquito entrance into the living room of households (Table 3).
+Out of 422 respondents, 291(69.0%) did not report malaria-associated problems to local health workers.
+In the study area, about 390(92.4%) of respondents lived near mosquito breeding sites.
+With regard to housing conditions, 34.8% of them lived in houses that had thatched roofs, 57.3% lived in houses that had corrugated iron sheets, and 7.8% lived in houses that had concrete roofs.
+With regard to wall opening, 87.7% of them lived in houses with openings on the walls due to the high temperature of the area which may enhance mosquito entrance into the living room of households (Table 3).

 Table 3.
-Risk Factors associated with malarial and the practice of the community to prevent malarial disease in Dansha town and its surroundings.
+Risk Factors associated with Malarial and the practice of the community to Prevent Malarial Disease in Dansha Town and its surroundings